Baylor Scholarship and Grant Appeal

 The Baylor Scholarship and Grant Appeal can be used to appeal the following requirements:

-- Your academic scholarship and/or need-based grant has been cancelled due to academic performance.
+- Your merit-based scholarship and/or need-based grant has been cancelled due to academic performance and your CGPA meets the minimum requirement for reinstatement:

 - You are not enrolled full-time in the term of your graduation.

-- You are graduating in less than 8 semesters and would like to receive your academic scholarship in a summer term.
-Based on reduced tuition/fee rates, we will cap academic scholarship awards at tuition for summer 2023.
-(Note: Transfer student semester limits may vary.)
+- You are graduating in less than 8 semesters and would like to receive your merit-based scholarship in a summer term.
+Based on reduced tuition/fee rates, we will cap merit-based scholarship awards at tuition for summer 2023.

 The following scenarios cannot be appealed: